komouro/voice-rehab-ml-classification/README.md

 1. **Problem Framing**: We identified the key challenge as classifying patient voices into acceptable (1) and unacceptable (2) categories, where identifying unacceptable cases (true positives) is critical.

-2. **Data Preprocessing**: The dataset was cleaned, scaled, and split into training and testing sets to ensure fair evaluation of the models.
+2. **Data Preprocessing**: The dataset was cleaned, scaled and split into training and testing sets to ensure fair evaluation of the models.

 3. **Model Selection**: Three classification models were selected based on their general performance in binary classification tasks:

-- Support Vector Classifier (SVC) for its ability to handle non-linear separations.
+* Support Vector Classifier (SVC) for its ability to handle non-linear separations.
-- Logistic Regression (LogReg) as a baseline for comparison.
+* Logistic Regression (LogReg) as a baseline for comparison.
-- Multi-layer Perceptron (MLP) for its potential to model complex patterns.
+* Multi-layer Perceptron (MLP) for its potential to model complex patterns.

 4. **Hyperparameter Tuning**: We conducted a comprehensive grid search for each model to fine-tune hyperparameters and optimize performance.
 The goal was to improve metrics such as recall and F1 score, especially for the unacceptable class.